Nursing Home Assessment

 Together with their client, Sellers Dorsey:

-- Assisted state officials prepare materials for CMS approval;
+- Assisted state officials to prepare materials for CMS approval;

 - Briefed state officials and the client on CMS actions in other states that were seeking to implement nursing home provider assessments;